aschmiedeke/gbtdocs/docs/references/astrid.rst

     * - Rest Freq
       - The spectral line frequency in the rest frame (MHz).
     * - Center Freq
       - The center IF frequency set by the LO in MHz.

-        .. todo:: Add reference to GBT-OG appendix:spectralwindows for further details
+See :ref:`here <references/observing/configure:Introduction to Spectral Windows>` for further details
     * - Frequency State
       - The switching type.
 Either "total power" or "frequency-switching".